 If a woman is not seeking to get pregnant, PCOS is often treated with hormonal contraceptives.
 The goal in treatment is to decrease hyperandrogenism and to address the negative effects of PCOS on the endometrium of the uterus.

 Typically, hormonal contraceptives contain a low dose of estrogen and progesterone, and are taken for 3 weeks, with one week off for a "withdrawal bleed".
 The estrogen and progesterone act to restore normal negative feedback regulation and lower LH secretion.
 This is often sufficient to reduce hyperandrogenism and its associated symptoms.

 Hormonal contraceptives are also useful for preventing uterine

 problems.
-In untreated PCOS, the uterus experiences unopposed
+In untreated PCOS, the endometrium experiences unopposed

 estrogen: that is, high levels of estrogen with no